Optional Practical Training (OPT)

 • Even though post-OPT students are not attending classes, they are still in F-1 status while they are on post-OPT.
 They are required to maintain their F-1 status to legally work in the U.S.

-• Students must ensure their contact information on SF State Student Center is accurate, including their preferred email, mailing address, and phone, and check their personal and SF State email weekly.
+• Students must ensure their contact information on the online Student Center is accurate, including their preferred email, mailing address, and phone, and check their personal email regularly.
 See the "Update Contact Information" resources below.

 • Students may contact the F-1 international student advisors at f1@sfsu.edu for travel & OPT-related advising.